Research.

 Drawing on 9 months of fieldwork in the UK and Ethiopia, I examine how a digital labor market intermediary cultivates “refugee narrative capital” to counter the stigmatization of marginalized workers in digital labor markets.

-In an ongoing project spanning 15 months of fieldwork in the UK and Kenya, I evaluate how digital labor shapes refugees’ work experiences and trajectories in structural, social, spatial, and symbolic ways—expanding the opportunity structure of forced displacement.
+In an ongoing project spanning 15 months of fieldwork in the UK and Kenya, I evaluate how digital labor reconfigures refugees’ work and displacement trajectories in structural, social, and symbolic ways—expanding the opportunity structure of forced displacement.

 • What are alternative models of platform work?